darrelmiller/api-manifest/draft-miller-api-manifest.md

 - use as Signed Statement in Trustworthy and Transparent Digigtal Supply Chains
 - perform dependency checks for updates to APIs in a similar way Dependabot tooling does for package dependencies
 - provide security alerts for APIs that have announced discovered vulnerabilities
+- describe the capabilities of a skill/plugin for a chat-based system

 It is common for the the person who consents an application to be used, and therefore access data and functionality of HTTP APIs, not be capable of reviewing application source code to understand the details of what an application does.
 The API manifest can be used to create admin friendly descriptions of application capabilities to simplify the process of application consent.